Indian Almond Leaves, Ketapang Leaves, Catappa Leaves, Tropical Leaves, Sweet Almond Leaves, Wild Almond Leaves, Sea Almond Leaves.

-Furthermore, in South-East Asia they use Ketapang leaf Catappa Indian almond leaves for multiple benefits:
+Furthermore, in South-East Asia they use Ketapang leaf Catappa Indian almond leaves for multiple benefits like:

-- Help’s to stimulate reproduction rate of aquarium animal.
+- Help to stimulate the reproduction rate of aquarium animals.

 - Relieves aquarium stress of fish and shrimps.
-Stress is one critical factor which leads to a high mortality rate of aquarium animals.
+Stress is one critical factor that leads to a high mortality rate of aquarium animals.

 - Prevents fungus from forming on the eggs of fish which greatly improves survival rates.

-- Help’s to accelerate the colour of your fish.
+- Help to accelerate the colour of your fish.

-- Help’s to adjust the pH of the water.
+- Help to adjust the pH of the water.

 - Conditions the water for Betta’s breeding and hardening of scales.

 Recommend to use 3-4 leaves 150mm or 6″ in size per 50L of water.